Bachelor of Arts Completion Program in Psychology

 Personalized advising, coupled with a dynamic interdisciplinary curriculum, facilitates both academic development and personal transformation and so serves as a powerful pathway to professional or graduate work.
 Our graduates have developed vital ways of understanding, creating, relating, and being that have made them successful professionals in a variety of fields: counseling, psychotherapy, coaching, research, human resources, marketing, management, teaching, law, and many others.

 Program Learning Outcomes

-- Knowledge and understanding of major concepts, theories, findings, techniques, and historical trends in psychology
+- Identify, describe, and communicate the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.

 Students must complete 180 quarter units to receive this Bachelor of Arts degree in Psychology.

 - The 180 units include 45 Lower-Division General Education units required prior to admission.
 Students lacking these courses may take approved upper-division courses at JFK University, earn credit through CLEP or DANTES tests, or take approved courses from local community colleges.